 When you're spending a lot of money on a mattress, it's tempting to play it safe and stick to the brands you know.
-But with more mattress makers on the market than ever before, Peter says it's worth keeping an open mind and exploring all your options – especially given some of the test results CHOICE has seen recently.
+But with more mattress makers on the market than ever before, Peter says it's worth keeping an open mind and exploring all your options – especially in light of some of the test results CHOICE has seen recently.

-"In the last few years, we've seen an influx of new bed-in-a-box products as well as recently released house brands from retailers," he explains.
+"In the last few years, we've seen an influx of new mattress-in-a-box products, as well as recently released house brands from retailers," he explains.

 "In our latest tests, some of these lesser known products rated very highly and even outperformed brands that have been around for ages and advertise a lot.
 Many of them cost less, too, which is great for shoppers."

 Stock images: Getty, unless otherwise stated.